-ASTS continues its commitment to provide qualified ASTS Members with research funding in the field of organ transplantation.
+ASTS and Astellas continue their commitment to provide qualified ASTS Members with research funding in the field of organ transplantation.
 It is designed to support a junior faculty member in the development of transplant research so that further funding can be obtained.
 In particular, the Review Committee will be seeking applications directed toward discovery and validation of biomarkers of organ function and rejection, analysis of diagnostic and predictive patterns of donor specific alloantibodies, and elucidation of mechanisms and therapy for B cell alloantibody responses.

 $50,000 per year for 2 years